What Is Avoidant Personality Disorder?

 A person suffering from PTSD becomes incompetent of recovering after encountering a highly distressful situation.

 Instead of giving you an extreme example.
 Let me give you a mild example.

-There are a lot of people who fear to come in a relationship because of the bitter experiences.
+There are a lot of people who fear to come in a relationship because of the bitter experiences from their past relationships.
 They have become incapable of giving a commitment to their partners.
 Within themselves, they have made a conclusion that relationships and pain are synonymous.

 In one of my article, alcohol and relationship; what about this cocktail…?
 I have said that I don’t have any problem with people’s compulsive habits like drinking, smoking, drug abuse etc.